bobbae/gcp/challenges/README.md

 * Your answer will be completely original and not based on someone else's work.
 We are aware some challenges are available with solutions from various websites.
 If your solution is based on any previous solutions, please clearly indicate the source.

-* Please submit your answer via gitlab or github within 48 hours of  learning about the challenge.
+* Please submit your answer via  a public gitlab or github repository you have created.

-* Please make your git repository publicly accessible when submitting your answers, and send us the URL.

-* You can also use Codepen.io or Jupyter lab or equivalent to implement the solution and send us the publicly available link.
+Your repository should contain: code, documentation, tests, design notes, etc.

-* You can use any one of the following scripting or programming languages:  Python, Node.js, Java, Kotlin, Go, Rust.
+* You can use any one of the following scripting or programming languages:  **Python, Node.js, Java, Kotlin, Go, Rust**.

-* The challenges are described in the final and complete form.

-* Whatever may be considered missing in the description of each challenge can be assumed to be intentional.
-No further clarification will be provided.

-* Your understanding the description of the challenge in the presented form is part of the test as are the levels of completeness of your solutions.

-* Your abililty to come up with a solution for the problem as presented in each challenge description as written is part of the evaluation process.

-* Your choices of programming tools, frameworks, methods and approaches are also part of the evaluation.

-* How quickly you respond and submit your solution also may influence the evaluation.

-* It is up to you to provide us a clear URL to a git repo that contains all that you think will be sufficient to let us know that you have provided the complete solutions to the problem which may include code, documentation, tests, design notes, etc.

-* How you organize your repository, code, data, documentation and all artifacts in your repository will be part of the evaluation.

 * Your repository should contain a script called `run.sh` or `run.bat` that will run the code and produce the results.
 That is to say, the reviewer of your work should just be able to run one script to see that it compiles if necessary